jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 #.
 The results panel summarizes the results of the reconstruction runs.
 At the top of the
-    panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
+    panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see earlier tutorial section).
 If averaging was run there is an estimate of the reconstruction resolution based on the Fourier shell correlation.
 In the models section there are several tabs.
-The summary tab shows the chi^2, Rg, support volume, and RSC to the reference model.
+The summary tab shows the chi^2, |Rg|, support volume, and RSC to the reference model.
 If any model was not included in the averaging it is highlighted in red.